Members area

 Educational audiologist

-A qualified teacher of the deaf, who also has a recognised qualification in audiology.
-They are usually employed by education support services or in schools for the deaf.
+A qualified Teacher of the Deaf (ToD) who also has a recognised qualification in audiology.
+They’re usually employed by education support services or in specialist deaf schools.
 They often provide or participate in hearing testing and hearing aid reviews for children in joint clinics within the community or hospital settings.
-They also provide guidance to schools, particularly in area of acoustics and maximising listening conditions for hearing impaired pupils.
+They also provide guidance to schools, particularly around improving acoustics and listening conditions for deaf students.

-An EHC plan sets out a child’s/young person’s education, health and social care needs, the desired outcomes which parents, professionals and, wherever possible, the child or young person have identified, and the support which is to be provided to help the child or young person achieve the desired outcomes.
-It is drawn up by the local authority after an EHC needs assessment has determined that an EHC plan is necessary.
+An EHC plan sets out a child or young person’s education, health and social care needs, the desired outcomes, and the support which is to be provided to help the child or young person achieve the desired outcomes.
+Identifying the desired outcomes and support needed should involve parents, professionals and, wherever possible, the child or young person.
+An EHC plan is drawn up by the local authority after an EHC needs assessment has determined that an EHC plan is necessary.
+Some professionals might refer to this as an EHCP.

-An assessment of a child’s/young person’s education, health and care needs, carried out by the local authority in consultation with relevant professionals such as Teachers of the Deaf, educational psychologists and speech and language therapists.
-Local authorities must consult the child/young person and parents throughout the process.
+An assessment of a child or young person’s education, health and care needs, carried out by the local authority in consultation with relevant professionals such as Teachers of the Deaf, educational psychologists and speech and language therapists.
+Local authorities must consult the child or young person and their parents throughout the process.
+The needs assessment will determine whether a child or young person needs an EHC plan.

 Elbow (or tone hook)

-The hard plastic tube that sits the hearing aid on top of the ear and connects the hearing aid to the flexible earmould tubing.
+The hard plastic tube that rests on top of the ear and connects the hearing aid to the flexible earmould tubing.

 Electronic notetaker

 Someone who is trained to provide a live, non-verbatim (not every word is typed) account of a lecture or class which is viewed by a deaf student via a laptop.
-They will be able to use specialist software and type at approximately 120 words per minute.
+They’ll be able to use specialist software and type at approximately 120 words per minute.

-An ENT consultant is a doctor who specialises in the diagnosis and medical and surgical management of disorders, diseases and injuries of the ear, nose and throat, including head and neck cancer and facial plastic surgery.
+An ENT consultant is a doctor who specialises in diagnosing and managing disorders, diseases and injuries of the ear, nose and throat.

 Eustachian tube

-Appropriate arrangements made for students to remove disadvantage in examinations.
-Arrangements should be discussed before the start of the course in which the student will take the exam
+Appropriate arrangements made for students to remove disadvantage in examinations, such as extra time or using a lipspeaker for language exams.
+Arrangements should be discussed before the start of the course in which the student will take the exam.
+Exam access arrangements must be part of a student’s ‘normal way of working.’